 Notes

-1 This is a compilation of the Caravan Parks and Camping Grounds Act 1995 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 7 July 2006 of the Caravan Parks and Camping Grounds Act 1995 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table